slipstream/SlipStreamDocumentation/docs/advanced_tutorial/key-concepts.rst

 -----------------

-SlipStream uses a hierarchical description of applications to allow for the maximum portability and easy scaling of applications when they are deployed.
+SlipStream uses a hierarchical description of applications to allow for portability and easy scaling of applications when they are deployed.
 Applications are composed of parameterized components which reference generic virtual machine images.
 The following diagram shows this composition.

 .. image:: images/diagrams/application-model.png
    :width: 70%
    :align: center

 By isolating the cloud-specific information in the images, SlipStream enhances the portability of the applications.
-Similarly by defining the application topology separate from the components, it makes it easier to scale the various functional parts of the application as needed.
+By defining the application topology separate from the components, it facilitates scaling the application's functional elements and reusing components across applications.

 As a concrete example consider a 3-tier web application: the LAMP (Linux, Apache, MongoDB, and PHP) stack.
-The components are the individual HAProxy (load balancer), Apache Web Server (front-end), and MongoDB worker (database).
+The components are:

+ * **HAProxy**: a single load-balancer between the client and web servers,
+ * **Apache Web Server(s)**: the front-end of the service, and
+ * **MongoDB Worker(s)**: providing resources for the application's database.

 Each of these are built over a minimal Ubuntu 14.04 virtual machine image that exists in the cloud infrastructure being used.
+The numbers of web servers and/or workers could be scaled to deal with increasing or decreasing application load.

 Vocabulary
 ----------